mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/release-notes/index.md

 ---
 layout: layout.pug
-navigationTitle: Release Notes
+navigationTitle: Jenkins for DC/OS Beta Release Notes
-title: Release Notes
+title: Jenkins for DC/OS Beta Release Notes
-menuWeight: 5
+menuWeight: 0
+beta: true
-excerpt: Discover the new features, updates, and known limitations in this release of the Jenkins Service
+excerpt: Discover the new features, updates, and known limitations in this release of the Jenkins for DC/OS Service
 enterprise: false
 ---